Sometimes deciding what to wear to a job interview is more nerve-wracking than the actual interview itself.

-Again, the way you dress will clue in your hiring manager if you fit into their work environment.
+Again, how you dress will tell your hiring manager if you fit into their work environment.

 If your clothing matches what the other employees are wearing, it will send the message that you understand the company culture.
 They will unconsciously peg you as one of them.

-That’s important to employers because no matter how good an employee is, they often have problems if they don’t fit in the company.
+That’s important to employers because no matter how good an employee is, they often have problems if they don’t fit into the company.